NOC-MSM/nemo_cookbook/docs/docs/contributing.md

 ### **Code Guidelines**
 ---

-When contributing code to NEMO Cookbook, please adhere to the following guidelines:
+When contributing code to **NEMO Cookbook**, please adhere to the following guidelines:

 - Follow the coding style and conventions used in the existing codebase.
 - Write clear and concise code with appropriate comments.